CNeu-hub/Transpath_scenarios_database/README.md

-# Code repository for descriptive intervention scenarios analysis
+# Code repository for descriptive analysis of global intervention scenarios

 ### Author: